Institute of International Relations Prague: New Perspectives

 The IIR started to publish the journal New Perspectives in 1993.
 The main goal of this journal was to publish articles in the English language about Central Europe, as this condition would enable it to reach a broader audience.
 The journal was also valuable for the IIR's library during the post-Velvet Revolution era because it could be exchanged commodity with other research facilities for valuable foreign publications.
 Since 2002 the journal has its own review process and in 2015 it changed its name to New Perspectives.
 In the more than 25 years of its existence the journal became a respected, leading academic periodical that deals with interdisciplinary research of Central and East European politics.

 International Politics

-The on-line magazine International Politics comes from the long tradition of the printed periodical of the same name, whose first issue was published in 1956 by the Czechoslovakian Society for Spreading of Political and Scientific Knowledge (later known as Socialistic Academy).
+The on-line magazine International Politics comes from the long tradition of the printed periodical of the same name, whose first issue was published in 1956 by the Czechoslovak Society for Spreading of Political and Scientific Knowledge (later known as Socialistic Academy).
 International Politics gained a favorable reputation mainly in the 60s, but its growth was stopped by the normalization and the issue from December 1969 was the last one for a very long time.
 International Politics was restored as monthly in 1990.

 In this form, the journal was led by its editor in chief Dobroslav Matejka until 2000.
 Prof. Otto Pick was also in the editorial council.
 In 1991 the editorial office of International Politics was moved to the seat of the IIR and since 1993 the magazine has been published by IIR publishing house.
 Since 2013, however, it is published only as an electronic magazine.